Blood Volume Calculator

 Athletes often track these numbers to gauge their oxygen-carrying capacity.
 A higher blood volume relative to body weight often correlates with better endurance and cardiovascular efficiency during intense training sessions.

 Remember that hydration levels can temporarily alter these numbers.
-For the most accurate tracking, measure your blood volume while properly hydrated and recalculate if you undergo significant weight changes.
+For the standardized tracking, measure your blood volume while properly hydrated and recalculate if you undergo significant weight changes.